pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * jax>=0.4.12
 * optax>=0.1.9
 * dm-haiku>=0.0.10

-To compile some discrete sampling operations (Binomial, Negative-Binomial, Multinomial), you will also need:

 * tensorflow-probability>=0.21.0

-To run the hyper-parameter tuning, you will also need:
+To run the hyper-parameter tuning and examples:

+* bayesian-optimization>=2.0.0
-* bayesian-optimization>=1.4.3
+* rddlrepository>=2.0

 Installation
 -----------------